 While many localities have prohibited flavored tobacco products in some way, most of these exclude menthol, mint or wintergreen.
 However, several localities do include menthol in their flavor bans.
-As of December 31, 2021, 100 jurisdictions have fully comprehensive policies that prohibit sales of all types of flavors across all products, including menthol/mint/wintergreen tobacco products, at all retailers.77 Despite research showing that menthol cigarettes are easier to start smoking and harder to quit,70 only 2.17% of the U.S. population is covered by a comprehensive state or local flavored tobacco sales restriction.
+As of September 30, 2023, 127 jurisdictions have fully comprehensive policies that prohibit sales of all types of flavored tobacco products, including menthol/mint/wintergreen tobacco products, at all retailers.
+Despite research showing that menthol cigarettes are easier to start smoking and harder to quit, only 2.96% of the U.S. population is covered by a comprehensive state or local flavored tobacco sales restriction.